0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 5d<wdCbdZu)|hChXll
 ```

-At last we get some ASCII text :D We're going to try and switch user to `floris` using that password. *In case you were wondering, I did try reusing the password in `secret.txt` but it didn't work XD*
+At last we get some ASCII text :D We're going to try and switch user to `floris` using that password. *In case you were wondering, I did try reusing the password in `secret.txt` but it didn't work :/*

 ![got-floris](got-floris.jpg)